regiregi22/RaspiNail/index.md

 * is a Bitcoin Full Node running 24/7, supporting Lightning Network routing, and not requiring any trust in a 3rd party.
 * is configured with the higher standards of security and privacy, while keeping usability and compatibility.
-* is using a 64 bits state of the art operating system, and the latest and most stable versions of the applications.
+* is set up with Ubuntu Server 64bit, [the far most widely used server OS](https://w3techs.com/technologies/details/os-linux).
-* is using oversized hardware requirements that will be enough for more than a decade.
+* has overdimensioned hardware specs that will last for years.
 * is set up without graphical user interface and is used remotely using the Secure Shell (SSH) command line.

 ### Target audience